delzio/de-bootcamp-project/README.md

     ```bash
     docker-compose down
     ```

+24. If you have any issues, you can open the Airflow UI and click on the dag tasks and check the logs to see error messages (most likely it is due to an incorrectly named environment parameter or missing credentials json)

 ## ETL Process
 1. The raw_data_ingestion_gcs_dag is used to extract the data from the raw csv file and store raw data as a series of partitioned parquet files in to the raw path in a GCS Bucket in the first task